rpeszek/my-blogs/posts/2021-12-01-types-in-ts.md

 I hope the examples I gave here will persuade some of you to explore more advanced uses of types and not scare you with bumpy path and type checking bloopers.
 The message I tried to convey is that types are worth exploring, learning, and getting good at.
+I also tried to seed the idea that types could be an important design tool.
+Types are a tool to reason about the code.

 I was a bit harsh on _office.js_.
 Sorry!
 Some negativity is, unfortunately, unavoidable when discussing types.
 After all, if types are about preventing errors, then to show their effectiveness you need to show what they are preventing.